caasted/sphere_games/README.md

 Right: Rotate clockwise
 'q': Set current heading to zero position for Sphero.
 ```
-The zero heading position should be set to match the camera reference frame.
+The zero heading position should be set to match the camera reference frame (facing camera right).

 Next, on the Workstation, modify line 7 of "blue_node.js" to match the Bluetooth device ID of the Sphero SPRK+ paired to the Workstation.
 Then run:
 ```